luphord/awesome-stars/README.md

 ## JavaScript

+- [wifi-card](https://github.com/bndw/wifi-card) - 📶 Print a QR code for connecting to your WiFi (wificard.io)
 - [trilium](https://github.com/zadam/trilium) - Build your personal knowledge base with Trilium Notes
 - [appwrite](https://github.com/appwrite/appwrite) - Appwrite is a secure end-to-end backend server for Web, Mobile, and Flutter developers that is packaged as a set of Docker containers for easy deployment 🚀
 - [noVNC](https://github.com/novnc/noVNC) - VNC client web application